streptomyces/advancedR/README.md

 library("edgeR");

 # Load the namespace of the package with name
-# ‘package’ and attach it on the search list.
+# package and attach it on the search list.

 # The reverse is

 detach("package:edgeR", unload = TRUE)

+# Packaged loaded as dependencies are nor automatically removed.

+detach("package:limma", unload = TRUE)

 # Sometimes you will see a function being called as